 What Injuries Are Usually Sustained in a Pedestrian Accident?

 Pedestrians are particularly vulnerable to injuries when struck by cars.
-The severity of injuries sustained in a pedestrian accident depends on numerous factors such as the size, weight, and speed of the vehicle, whether you were hit from the side or head-on, and whether you were thrown onto the pavement or struck while standing.
+The severity of injuries sustained in a motor vehicle accident or a pedestrian accident depends on numerous factors such as the size, weight, and speed of the vehicle, whether you were hit from the side or head-on, and whether you were thrown onto the pavement or struck while standing.

 Here are the most common injuries sustained in a pedestrian accident.